Africa Travel Guide

 Moremi Game Reserve

 The Moremi Game Reserve is one of Botswana's best wildlife destinations.
 The lodges in the Moremi Game Reserve typically offer a combination of 4x4 game drives as well as boat trips on the waterways of the Okavango Delta.
-Moremi is a Big Five reserve, although currently only Chief's Island deep in the delta has rhinos, after a successful rhino reintroduction program.
-In other parts of Moremi, you can expect to see elephants, buffalo, lions and possibly leopards and wild dogs as well.
+Moremi is a Big 5 reserve, although currently only Chief's Island, deep in the delta, has rhinos after a successful rhino reintroduction program.
+In other parts of Moremi, you can expect to see elephant, buffalo, lion and possibly leopard and wild dog as well.
 Cheetahs are rare but they do occur here.
-General game includes giraffe, zebra, wildebeest, kudu, lechwe, puku, hartebeest, sable antelope, impala, waterbuck, baboons and monkeys, warthogs and of course hippos and crocodiles, to name just a few.
+General game includes giraffe, zebra, wildebeest, kudu, lechwe, puku, hartebeest, sable antelope, impala, waterbuck, baboon and monkey, warthog and of course hippo and crocodile, to name just a few.

 More in the Moremi Game Reserve travel guide.